-- IFRS 2 Share-Based Payment: In June 2016, the Board issued the final amendments to IFRS 2 Share-Based Payment as follows: - (a) Effects that vesting conditions have on the measurement of a cash-settled share-based payment; - (b) Accounting for modification to the terms of a share-based payment that changes the classification of the transaction from cash-settled to equity settled; - (c) Classification of share-based payment transactions with net settlement features.
-The amendments are effective for annual periods beginning on or after January 1, 2018. - IFRS 9 'Financial Instruments': The IASB intends to replace IAS 39 Financial Instruments: Recognition and Measurement in its entirety with IFRS 9 - Financial Instruments ("IFRS 9") which is intended to reduce the complexity in the classification and measurement of financial instruments.
-The standard will be adopted by the Company effective January 1, 2018. - IFRS 15 'Revenue from Contracts with Customers': IFRS 15 provides guidance on how and when revenue from contracts with customers is to be recognized, along with new disclosure requirements in order to provide financial statement users with more informative and relevant information.
-The standard will be adopted by the Company effective January 1, 2018. - IFRS 16 'Leases': IFRS 16 will be effective for accounting periods beginning on or after January 1, 2019.
+- IFRS 2 Share-Based Payment: In June 2016 the Board issued the final amendments to IFRS 2 Share-Based Payment as follows: - (A) Effects that vesting conditions have on the measurement of a cash-settled share-based payment; - (B) Accounting for modification to the terms of a share-based payment that changes the classification of the transaction from cash-settled to equity settled; - (C) Classification of share-based payment transactions with net settlement features.

+The amendments are effective for annual periods beginning on or after January 1, 2018. - IFRS 7 Financial Instruments Disclosure: IFRS 7 was amended to require additional disclosures on transition from IAS 39 to IFRS 9.
+The standard is effective on adoption of IFRS 9, which is effective for annual periods beginning on or after January 1, 2018.
+The Company is currently evaluating the impact this standard is expected to have on its financial statements. - IFRS 9 Financial Instruments: The IASB intends to replace IAS 39 Financial Instruments: Recognition and Measurement in its entirety with IFRS 9 Financial Instruments ("IFRS 9") which is intended to reduce the complexity in the classification and measurement of financial instruments.
+The standard will be adopted by the Company effective January 1, 2018. - IFRS 15 Revenue from Contracts with Customers: IFRS 15 provides guidance on how and when revenue from contracts with customers is to be recognized, along with new disclosure requirements in order to provide financial statement users with more informative and relevant information.
+The standard will be adopted by the Company effective January 1, 2018. - IFRS 16 Leases: IFRS 16 will be effective for accounting periods beginning on or after January 1, 2019.
 Early adoption will be permitted, provided the Company has adopted IFRS 15.
 This standard sets out a new model for lease accounting.